 A former employee with company pension claims brought an action against the pension assessment from January 2016 under the Versorgungsstatut.
 On account of the uncertain outcome of the lawsuit, various different scenarios have been assumed.
 These have been used to determine a projected figure for a potential adjustment based on changed assumptions regarding anticipated performance.
 A provision in the mid-tens of millions of euros was recognized based on this projected figures model.
+Depending on the outcome of the ongoing lawsuit, any required adjustment may increase and have a significant impact on the net assets, financial position and results of operations of the TÜV SÜD Group.

 On January 25, 2019, the tailings dam of a retention basin for an iron ore mine belonging to mining company Vale S.A. close to the village of Brumadinho, Brazil, collapsed.
 The dam had been inspected by TÜV SÜD Bureau de Projetos e Consultoria Ltda.
-(TÜV SÜD Bureau), São Paulo, Brazil, in summer 2018.
-This will result in various legal risks in the future.
+(TÜV SÜD Bureau), Sao Paulo, Brazil, in summer 2018.
+This may result in various legal risks in the future.
 These include but are not limited to:

-- \rightarrow civil law proceedings, especially relating to the assertion of indemnification claims, and - → criminal and administrative proceedings under Brazilian environmental law, among others.
-Proceedings initiated by government authorities, non-governmental organizations (NGOs), commercial enterprises as well as private individuals are all conceivable.
+- civil law proceedings, especially relating to the assertion of indemnification claims, and - criminal and administrative proceedings under Brazilian environmental law, among others. - Proceedings initiated by government authorities, non-governmental organizations (NGO), commercial enterprises as well as private individuals are all conceivable.